mie-lab/Complexity-Aware-Traffic-Prediction/README.md

 # Complexity-Aware Traffic Prediction

 This is the code accompanying the paper _Intrinsic Complexity of Deep Learning-based City-wide Traffic Prediction_
+The paper is available as a pre-print ([link to pre-print](http://dx.doi.org/10.13140/RG.2.2.29917.18405/1))
 ## Dependencies

 Ubuntu: